czukowski/I18n_Plural/README.md

 The overriden function is Validate::errors().
 It detects the first numeric parameter for a rule and uses it as a context.
 It is useful for such fields, as 'decimal', 'min_length', 'max_length' and so on.

-The message is now retrieved a little differently: if there's no message file, the function attempts to translate "{$file}.{$field}.{$error}" path, failing that, "valid.{$error}".
+The message is now retrieved a little differently: if there's no string found in message files, the function attempts to translate
+"{$file}.{$field}.{$error}" path, and failing that, "valid.{$error}".
 Lastly, it tries to retrieve default Kohana message for that kind of error, from 'system/messages/validate.php'.
-These default messages are translated in the i18n files included with this module.
+These default messages are translated as "valid.{$error}" in the i18n files included with this module.

 Example
 -------